Thriving Louis Vuitton offsets drop in sales at luxury group LVMH

 The French company went ahead with its Tiffany deal during the pandemic, but ended up renegotiating the price tag slightly downwards.
 LVMH is now betting on growing its clout in jewellery, a resilient area of the luxury goods business.

+LVMH overall group sales for the October to December period came in at 14.3 billion euros, in line with forecasts.

-For 2020 as a whole, LVMH’s revenues reached 44.65 billion euros, falling 16% from a year earlier on a like-for-like basis, which strips out acquisitions and currency effects.
+For 2020 as a whole, LVMH’s revenues reached 44.65 billion euros, falling 16% from a year earlier on a like-for-like basis.

+LVMH’s net profit reached 4.7 billion euros ($5.71 billion), down 34% on a year earlier, while profits from recurring operations - or earnings before interest and tax - fell 28% but vastly exceeded analyst forecasts.

 It had cut its dividend last year to 4.80 euros during the COVID-19 crisis.